#21 1590. ๐งฎ Make Sum Divisible by P Using the Smallest Subarray Removal ๐

 - Calculate the total sum: We compute the sum of all elements in the array and find the remainder when divided by

-. - Early Exit: If the remainder is
+p. - Early Exit: If the remainder is

-. - Prefix Sum Calculation: As we iterate through the array, we compute the prefix sum modulo
+0, we donโt need to remove any elements, so we return0. - Prefix Sum Calculation: As we iterate through the array, we compute the prefix sum modulo

-and store it in a hash map with the corresponding index. - Find the Target: For each prefix sum, we calculate the target remainder that needs to be removed.
+pand store it in a hash map with the corresponding index. - Find the Target: For each prefix sum, we calculate the target remainder that needs to be removed.
 If this target exists in the hash map, it means we can remove a subarray and update the minimum length.

 - Final Check: If a valid subarray is found, we return the minimum length.
 Otherwise, return